ck852/data_analysis_gui/README.md

 ### Time-course Analysis

 The workflow for other analyses, such as Time vs Current, proceeds in a very similar manner.
-The primary distinction is the requirement for the Stimulus Repeat Period.
 For such time-course analyses, it is sometimes desirable to extract data from more than one analysis range per sweep.
 To this end, the "Use Dual Analysis" box enables the user to define a second analysis range.

 <img src="images/dual_analysis_main.PNG" alt="dual_range_main" width="1100"/>